dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 import Firebase
 ```

-Now, in the function `application` add the following code to initialize Firebase, request an access token and initialize the SDK.
+Now, in the function `application` add the following code to initialize Firebase, request an access token, and initialize the SDK:

 ```swift
 // Use Firebase library to configure APIs